Looking after the welfare of our students is paramount to our educational practice.

 and administrates annual reviews.

-Education and Welfare Lead
+and Compliance Reporting Lead

 bablee.shah@ianmikardo.com